 Connecting the Catheters

-Main functions of the RytmoLas®m and its connections to external devices is to be checked prior to clinical application.
-This mainly includes:
+The functions of the RytmoLas[®] and its connections to external 8. devices must be checked by the operator at the sterile workplace 9. before clinical use.
+This includes:

 - Integrity and sterility of the packaging,

 - Catheter irrigation

 - Laser spot